 This article is mostly going to focus on decoding what the human studies are saying about Lion’s Mane and how this squares up with the anecdotal experiences of Biohackers online.
 For more of my own personal experiences, thoughts, and comparisons please see the written and video reviews in the sidebar.

 PubMed comprises more than 29 million citations for biomedical literature from MEDLINE, life science journals, and…

-In the notable 6 month double-blind placebo controlled human study done on Lion’s Mane the dosage administered was 3 grams daily.
-You would have to do about 8 capsules daily of Neuro-Stack to get that much, although the study was done on cognitively impaired middle aged and elderly Japanese patients.
+In the notable 6-month, double-blind placebo-controlled human study done on Lion’s Mane the dosage administered was 3 grams daily.
+You would have to do about 8 capsules daily of Neuro-Stack to get that much, although the study was done on cognitively impaired middle-aged and elderly Japanese patients.
 You probably need a whole lot less of the stuff.
-In the human research there’s several remarkable effects of Lion’s Mane…
+In the human research, there are several remarkable effects of Lion’s Mane…

 History and Origin

 Found primarily in North America, Europe, and East Asia, the Lion’s Mane mushroom has a long history of being used in traditional medical practices.
 The ancient Chinese referred to mushrooms as the “spirit plant” as they believed mushrooms to be a source of longevity and spiritual wisdom.
 The ancient Chinese used the Lion’s Mane mushroom for a variety of digestive ailments, long before modern medicine came onto the scene.